-Pius X currently plans to open school on Aug.
-17 with all students attending a full day with masks requred.
+Pius X is currently open with all students attending a full day with masks required.

 2020-21 School Year Plans

 In light of the current pandemic, it is fitting that the Pius X High School administration set into place unique operating plans for the 2020-21 school year.
 These plans are intended to provide the best information possible as the school year begins to give parents, teachers and students guidance on what will be expected.
 Given the evolving nature of COVID-19 in Lincoln and throughout the world, these plans are subject to change as circumstances dictate.
 The administration will make every effort to effectively communicate changes through email, the school’s website, and when appropriate, through its mass-texting communication system.

 Additional School Year Information

 Due to the limited availability of laptops they will only be available to students who have chosen remote learning.

 Families at Pius X may request Remote Learning for their student.
 To apply for remote learning, complete the student agreement, parent agreement and application found below.
 Return completed request forms to Assistant Principal Terry Kathol at email@example.com.
 These documents will be reviewed by school administrators and considered for approval.
 Students are expected to be in attendance in school while this review process is occurring, and will be notified when the school has reached a decision.

 Families of Pius X High School are invited to apply for tuition relief only if the family has been financially impacted by the COVID-19 pandemic (e.g., loss or reduction of income, loss of business, or extra medical bills).
 This is for tuition relief for the 2019/2020 academic year.
 Learn More

 Because COVID-19 is a new (novel) virus, there is a wide variety of perspectives and information about the virus, how it is spread, and how to contain the spread.
 This plan is informed by the following guiding principles:

 - Medical and operational responses are based on input from: